hugorbarbosa/cpp-project-template/README.md

 $ cmake --build --preset clang-format
 ```

-This target uses clang-format to verify the format of the code, and creates a report file in the `build-format` directory (used build directory in this example), named as `format-report.log`.
+This target uses clang-format to verify the format of the code, and creates a report file in the `build-clang-format` directory (used build directory in this example), named as `clang-format-report.log`.

 The build succeeds only if the source files are formatted accordingly to the [configuration](.clang-format) file.
 The project source files to be verified can be configured by the user (see [CMakeLists](./CMakeLists.txt) of the project for more details).